-Visiting this busy duo for a meal is a must for any San Diegan serious about good food.
-Both Cucina Urbana & Enoteca have the same modern-yet-chic decor, with eye-catching elements like pillars clad in colorful reclaimed wood or antler chandeliers, but the airy patio gives the Del Mar outpost the edge.
+Visiting this trio for a meal is a must for any San Diegan serious about good food.
+Cucina Urbana, Enoteca, and Sorella have the same modern-yet-chic decor, with eye-catching elements like pillars clad in colorful reclaimed wood or antler chandeliers.
 Go for the fried squash blossoms stuffed with herbed ricotta, basil pesto, and lemon aioli (as a shared app) and whatever pizza tempts you the most.
-The margherita is solid if you love a red sauce pie, or go with the pancetta and Brussels sprout leaf if you dig on white pies.
+Cucina Sorella, the newest outpost in Kensington, also has a large outdoor patio, a small wine and food shop, and a variety of killer pastas -- the gnocchetti sardi with spicy pork sausage, broccoli rabe, tomato and sage brown butter is a winner.
 Got a sweet tooth?
-You’ll want to reserve room for something like ricotta zeppole (Italian donuts) or dark chocolate budino.
+You’ll want to reserve room for something like ricotta zeppole or dark chocolate budino.

 This favorite among neighborhood locals (and not-so-locals) churns out top-notch thin-crust, Neapolitan-style pies.
 The 35 different pizzas on offer -- mostly with proper, Italian names -- range from margherita (the gold standard upon which any pizzeria can be measured), to pies topped with shrimp, salmon, speck, and even fried eggplant.
 The small dining area can get crowded, but pizzas cook in minutes, so it’s rare to have to wait very long once you’re seated.
 Nab yourself a red pie, a white pie, and an order of ravioli.
 And though it's known for pizza, the pasta here is no slouch.
 Finish it off with some of the tiramisu -- it’s so tasty that you'd be crazy not to order one per person.